What are Index Futures

 4. Institutional investors

 • Foreign institutional investors (FIIs): FIIs actively participate in index futures trading.
-They manage large portfolios and use futures for both speculation and hedging.
+They manage large portfolios and use futures for hedging.

 • Domestic institutional investors (DIIs): DIIs, including mutual funds and insurance companies, engage in index futures to optimise their investment strategies.